Mt. Kumgang North Korea – Part 6

 A 16 hour round-trip road-trip on a bus from Pyongyang to Mt.
 Kumgang North Korea is one of those times…

 There is no internet in North Korea, but Kim had a smartphone.
-The phone was called ‘Pyongyang’ which he told me is the biggest phone company in DPRK.
+The phone was brand called ‘Pyongyang’ which he told me is the biggest phone company in DPRK.
 On his phone, Kim could browse something called Intronet.
 The server is DPRK regulated and allows the North Koreans to see what the government wants them to see.
-Kim was reading out the news headlines for me:
+Kim was reading out the news headlines he translated for me:

 ‘3.4 Million Nigerians Have Aids.’